Irrelon/ForerunnerDB/readme.md

 The fully minified version of ForerunnerDB is run through Google's Closure Compiler with simple optimisations switched on.

+# iOS Version
+You may notice in the repo that there is an iOS folder containing a version of Forerunner for iOS.
+This project is still at an alpha level and should be considered non-production code, however you are welcome to play around with it and get a feel for what will be available soon.

+The iOS version is part of the roadmap and will include data-binding for list structures like UITableView, as well as individual controls like UILabel.
+Data-persistence is already working as well as inserting and basic data queries, update and remove.

 # Future Updates
 ForerunnerDB's project road-map: